Published 15 Aug 2023

 What is a Server Maintenance Checklist?

-Server maintenance checklists are tools used by IT professionals when conducting routine server maintenance.
-They list tasks that should be completed on a regular basis (daily, weekly, or monthly, etc.) in order to ensure the continuous and optimum performance of servers.
+A server maintenance checklist is a tool used by IT professionals when conducting routine server maintenance.
+They list tasks that should be completed on a regular basis (daily, weekly, monthly, etc.) in order to ensure the continuous and optimum performance of servers.